Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 60,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 60,000 shares of the firm’s stock in a transaction dated Wednesday, July 28th.
-The stock was sold at an average price of $339.93, for a total value of $20,395,800.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 60,000 shares of the stock in a transaction that occurred on Tuesday, August 3rd.
+The shares were sold at an average price of $332.26, for a total transaction of $19,935,600.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):